• Skip to primary navigation

 So it’s good for your mother that you go to church.
 You make it harder to concentrate and easier to remember why I’m there.

 It’s good for your father that you go to church.
-You let him show you what it means to be a man who can tear up at soaring hymns or fist-pump at zinging homilies.
+You let him show you what it means to be a man who can tear up at soaring hymns or fist-pump at zinging sermons.

 It’s good for your little brothers that you go to church.
 You are their two-sizes-bigger role model, and when you pester me again about when you can be an altar server or when you can start taking communion, they listen, too.